 Carry only a few things, only the necessary ones.
 A lightweight jacket, sunscreen, a hat, insect repellent, water bottle, and rubber-sole shoes.
 Accessories like walking sticks, selfie sticks, and shoes with hills are not allowed.

 Hire a good guide, preferably by recommendation, to ensure a tour with valuable and accurate information on the citadel.
 In the same Machu Picchu, it is also possible to get a guide, who usually charges between 30 and 60 dollars.
 All programs of RESPONS include a well-trained guide.

 Lunch and drinks

-At RESPONS we recommend taking a break in Cusco for those who just arrived to acclimatize a little and avoid altitude sickness.
-To go to Machu Picchu (2400m) on your own, you have the advantage of managing your schedule and adjust the itinerary at any time, though you must deal with all the logistical issues: Coordinating the hotel shuttle to the train station, buying train tickets, the bus to Machu Picchu, the entrance ticket for Machu Picchu and the return
+For those who just arrived, we recommend taking a few days of a break in Cusco to acclimatize a little and avoid altitude sickness.
+To go to Machu Picchu (2400m) on your own, you have the advantage of managing your schedule and adjusting the itinerary at any time, though you must deal with all the logistical issues: Coordinating the hotel shuttle to the train station, buying train tickets, the bus to Machu Picchu, the entrance ticket for Machu Picchu and the return

 (please take into consideration that we do not sell tickets alone and only as part of an itinerary).

 To get the most out of your travel time in Cusco, at RESPONS we take care of the entire process so that our traveling friends can enjoy the destination before and after the trip to Machu Picchu, leaving all the work to us.
-You just have to make your enquiry or write to english @ responsibletravelperu.com.
-We are happy to help!
+You just have to make your enquiry or write to [email protected] We are happy to help!

 By Tito Cornejo